gagansuie/sparse/README.md

 ## How this maps to a real platform

-In a production setting (e.g., Azure AI or NVIDIA NGC), a system like 10pak would be integrated into the **model artifact storage and loading layer**:
+In a production setting (e.g., Azure AI or NVIDIA NGC), a system like tenpak would be integrated into the **model artifact storage and loading layer**:

 - **Storage:**